tensorflow/tensorflow/tensorflow/contrib/ios_examples/README.md

    inside the library are not stripped out.
 To the linker, they can appear unused because no other code references the variables, but in fact their constructors have the important side effect of registering the class.

+ - You'll need to include the Accelerate framework in the "Link Binary with Libraries" build phase of your project.

  - C++11 support (or later) should be enabled by setting `C++ Language Dialect` to `GNU++11` (or `GNU++14`), and `C++ Standard Library` to `libc++`.